Art and Culture of Japan - Tokyo, Kyoto & The Seto Inland Sea

 When will you require deposits?

-A $1000 deposit will hold your place until a final itinerary and cost is available in early approx March 2025, or sooner.
+A $2500 deposit will hold your place once a final itinerary and cost is available in June 2025.

 Full payment is usually 3 months prior.